jburzynski/TypeGenDocs/source/overview.rst

         "generationSpecs": ["MyGenerationSpec"]
     }

 After finishing instructions described in either 1. or 2., **build your project** and type :code:`TypeGen generate` or :code:`TypeGen -p "MyProjectName" generate` (depending on the current working directory of the PM Console) into the Package Manager Console (you might have to restart Visual Studio).
-Instead of using the Package Manager Console, you can also use TypeGen as a .NET CLI tool by typing :code:`dotnet typegen generate` in your OS command line shell.
+Instead of using the Package Manager Console, you can also use TypeGen as a .NET CLI tool by typing :code:`dotnet typegen generate` in your OS shell.

 Performing the steps described above will generate a single TypeScript file (named *product-dto.ts*) in your project directory.
 The file will look like this: